OkothTony/alx-system_engineering-devops/0x01-shell_permission/README.md

 Task 3_changes the owner of the file hello to the user betty Task 4_creates an empty file called hello
-Task 5_adds execute permission to the owner of the file hello
+Task 5_adds execute permission to the owner of the file hello Task 6_execute permission to the owner and the group owner, and read permission to other users, to the file hello.